Becoming a TIS National interpreter

 TIS National may offer you the following types of interpreting assignments:

-Immediate and pre-booked phone assignments.
+immediate and pre-booked phone assignments.

-Video interpreting assignments
+video remote interpreting assignments

 Assignments depend on the requests we receive from our clients.
 The duration of assignments, the location of assignments and the type of client you are providing services to will vary depending on the request.